 - Waiting tables

-- Working behind the bar
+- Serving customers at the bar

 - Handling cash and card payments